New bill to guarantee workers' rights after Brexit

-When Britain leaves the European Union, the government will introduce a Great Repeal Bill, that is expected to enshrine EU laws on workers rights into British law, but there are concerns that process will weaken important rights for British workers.
+When Britain leaves the European Union, the Government will introduce a Great Repeal Bill, that is expected to enshrine EU laws on workers’ rights into British law, but there are concerns that the process will weaken important rights for employees.

-Currently, many rights like maternity pay and equal pay rights for part-time workers are protected by the European Court of Justice.
+Currently, many rights, such as maternity pay and equal pay rights for part-time workers, are protected by the European Court of Justice.
 The concern is that the Great Repeal Bill would protect these rights but leave them open to be amended or removed via statutory instrument, not by an act of parliament, meaning a government could alter them without a parliamentary vote.

 “My bill would protect in the strongest form of UK legislation all workers’ rights which are derived from the European Union.
 It will be the first test of whether the Conservatives will keep to the promise Theresa May made at their Party Conference in October last year, that workers’ rights will be maintained after Brexit.”